Sob1234509876/Omni-com/README.md

 Redone the core of vanilla plugin.
 The orignal plugin was quite broken and could not load packages properly.

 alpha 1.2.5 :
 Trying to fix problems of vanilla plugin. (part 1) Fix all of the problems (and also left some poorly fixed problems that *might* be fixed in the future)(part 2).
 Fix the part of where the frame of plugin vanilla is white (part 3).
+Moved the resource file into the jar file game.jar (can work), renamed it to assets.(last part).

 Chinese stuffs (Poorly written classical Chinese)
 ===